IEEE Transactions on Haptics

 - 2020 Haptics Symposium Initiative- A new initiative between the IEEE Transactions on Haptics and the Haptics Symposium has been launched for the 2020 Haptics Symposium.
 Authors can submit their 6-page (max) conference papers directly to the journal for consideration for publication as a short paper in the journal and if approved for publication can then present the paper at the Haptics Symposium.
 The outcome of the first round of reviews will be accept, major revision, or reject.
 For those papers receiving a major revision decision, the authors will be given 30 days to revise their papers and submit to the journal where they will again be reviewed by the reviewers and Associate Editor handling the paper.
-At this point the decision is accept or reject.The Conference Editorial Board for the Haptics Symposium will receive all the reviews and Associate Editor’s report from the first round of reviews of these papers and determine which papers receiving a major revision decision to include in the conference program.
+At this point the decision is accept or reject.The Conference Editorial Board for the Haptics Symposium will receive all the reviews and Associate Editor’s report for those papers rejected by the journal (after either the first or second round of reviews) and determine which of these papers to include in the conference program.
 A paper may therefore be rejected from the journal but accepted for the conference and published in the conference proceedings, or it could be rejected by both the journal and the conference.
 Those papers accepted for publication in the journal will be included in the conference and published in the journal.

 - News from the Field (Oct-Dec 2018)